tailwindlabs/tailwindcss.com/source/components/grids.blade.md

 titleBorder: true
 ---

-Tailwind doesn't include purpose-built grid classes out of the box, but grid layouts are simple to build using the existing [Flexbox](/docs/flexbox-display) and [width](/docs/width) utilities.
+Tailwind doesn't include purpose-built grid classes out of the box, but grid layouts can be built using the existing [Flexbox](/docs/flexbox-display) and [width](/docs/width) utilities.

 Here are a few examples to help you get an idea of how to build grids using Tailwind.